-Electronic communication devices such as cell phones, tablets, smart watches, computers, etc., are devices that are able to communicate with other devices.
+Electronic communication devices such as cell phones, tablets, smart watches, computers, etc., are devices that are able to communicate with other devices and take/send pictures or videos.
 With the advancement of technology, there can be significant educational benefits from using electronic communication devices.
 Electronic devices can also be a distraction that can interfere with the learning process.
 The purpose of this policy is to identify an appropriate time and place to use electronic devices at L’Anse Creuse High School – North.

 Please note that there are specific locations (such as a locker room or bathroom) in the building where electronic communication devices are prohibited at all times.
 It will be up to the teacher to determine if and when a electronic communication device is permitted.

 High School North Students: Parents or Guardians should call 586-493-5270 and press 5 to report a student’s absence to High School North.

 Pankow Students: Please also call 586-783-6570 and press 5 to report.

 - Student’s full name (PLEASE spell the last name)

 - The day and date of the absence

 - If it is the whole day, or if they are arriving late and what time they will arrive